FRED: Flexible REduction-Distribution Interconnect and Communication Implementation for Wafer-Scale Distributed Training of DNN Models: Evaluation Methodology

 \subsection{Collective Algorithm}

-For the baseline 2D mesh and when there is a wafer-wide collective, we use the hierarchical 2D algorithm with 2 concurrent chunks (in reverse direction) as explained in \cite{mesh_allreduce}.
+For the baseline 2D mesh and when there is a wafer-wide collective, we use the hierarchical 2D algorithm with two concurrent chunks (in reverse direction) to enhance utilization~\cite{mesh_allreduce,tto}.
 For collectives between arbitrary NPUs, we build logical rings between involved NPUs and perform the ring algorithm.
-We also use the X-Y routing which is common in real systems \cite{mesh_allreduce}.
-For FRED-A and FRED-C, we use the hierarchical 2-D ring algorithm to reduce the traffic of L1-L2 links, similar to \cite{blueconnect}.
-FRED-B and FRED-D use the in-network capability and use the hierarchical FRED switch topology to perform the collective, as explained in \autoref{subsec:ScalingFRED}.
+We also use X-Y routing, which is common in real systems \cite{mesh_allreduce}.
+For \ours-A and \ours-C, we use the hierarchical 2-D ring algorithm to reduce the traffic of L1-L2 links, similar to \cite{blueconnect}. \ours-B and \ours-D use the in-network capability and use the hierarchical \ours switch topology to perform the collective, as explained in~\autoref{subsec:ScalingFRED}.